kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 will rollout across nodes.
 -->

-If an operator downgrades the control plane, PDBs with `budgetScope: Workload` will have that field dropped by the older API server.
+If an operator downgrades the control plane, PDBs with `budgetScope: PodGroup` will have that field dropped by the older API server.
 The PDB will silently revert to per-pod logic, which could lead to an application outage during a node drain if the operator was relying on group-based protection.

 ###### What specific metrics should inform a rollback?